 Students from all over the world are drawn to information technology, engineering and computer science.
 Artificial intelligence, machine learning, data science, big data, and other exciting courses are available in the field of information technology.

-Students who complete these Public Relations (PR) courses in Canada are qualified for jobs such as Software Developer, Engineer, Cloud Architect, Data Scientist, and Technical Writers.
+Students who complete these Public Relations (PR) courses in Canada are qualified for Software Developer, Engineer, Cloud Architect, Data Scientist, and Technical Writer jobs.
 Expect high salaries if you graduate with a degree in IT.

 There are various popular bachelor courses for a tech-loving student to consider: